nostalgia-app/nostalgia/README.md

     - [ ] Users can manage the communities they belong to and the artifacts they’ve submitted
     - [ ] Users can connect with other users
     - [ ] Users can disconnect from other users
-    - [ ] Relationships to other users
-    - [ ] Select communities to join
-    - [ ] Users can see content from friend’s communities
+    - [ ] Users can select communities to join
     - [ ] Users can belong to two types: general, admin
   - Community
     - [ ] Admin can create a new community